DUEF – Degree program in French

 CLASSES

-Classes for the first semester of the academic year 2024-2025 will run from September 2024 to January 2025.
+The first semester of the 2025-2026 academic year will run from late September 2025 to late January 2026 (exact dates to be announced).

 • PRE-REGISTRATION